Skip to main content

 We never claim a federal credit is active unless we can cite current IRS guidance or enacted law.
 If a program's status is ambiguous, we label it 'watchlist' rather than 'active'.

-Every data point shown on the site is traceable to one of our data sources.
-We display source badges (IRS, DOE, Rewiring America, EnergySage) on all pages.
+Every data point on the site is traceable to one of our data sources.
+Source badges (IRS, DOE, Rewiring America, EnergySage) appear on all pages.

-All pages display a 'last verified' date.
-State and city pages use ISR (7-day revalidation).
+Every page displays a 'last verified' date.
+State and city pages use ISR with 7-day revalidation.
 Program data from Rewiring America is fetched in real time.

 All savings figures are estimates based on available data.
-We display disclaimers on every page and encourage users to verify with their tax professional.
+We show disclaimers on every page and tell users to verify with their tax professional.

-Step 1: Primary source check.
-When legislation changes (e.g., the One Big Beautiful Bill Act of 2025), we go directly to the enrolled bill text and IRS guidance to determine the impact on each tracked program.
+Step 1: primary source check.
+When legislation changes (the One Big Beautiful Bill Act of 2025, for example), we go directly to the enrolled bill text and IRS guidance to figure out the impact on each tracked program.

-Step 2: Cross-reference APIs.
+Step 2: cross-reference APIs.
 We compare our determination against Rewiring America's API output.
-If there's a discrepancy, the higher-tier source (IRS/legislation) takes precedence and we note the override.
+When the two disagree, the higher-tier source (IRS or legislation) wins, and we note the override.

-Step 3: Update data layer.
-Changes are reflected in our federal programs data layer with a new verification date and source URL.
-All pages that reference the affected program automatically reflect the new status.
+Step 3: update the data layer.
+Changes flow into our federal programs data layer with a new verification date and a source URL.
+Every page that references the affected program reflects the new status automatically.

-Step 4: Publish changelog.
+Step 4: publish a changelog entry.
 We record the change on our Updates page so users can see what changed and when.

 View recent updates · Browse state directory